9woods123/Airsim_keyboard_control_car/README.md

    ```
    This will generate a `Block.uproject` that can be opened on Windows.
 Open the `.uproject` file to let UE4 recompile `Block.uproject`.

-5. Return to the AirSim directory and set up the Linux environment:
+5. In WSL ubuntu, return to the AirSim directory and set up the Linux environment:
    ```bash
    ./setup.sh  # Install dependencies for compiling AirSim on Linux ./build.sh  # Compile AirSim; this will create an AirSim uproject for Ubuntu